entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 ## Log in to Entando

-Now that we've installed Entando, let's log in to the `Entando App Builder`
+Now that you've installed Entando, login to the `Entando App Builder`.

 ![entando-login.png](./img/entando-login.png)